This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-A Vermont cerebral palsy lawyer is the advocate you need in your corner if you think your child developed CP because of medical negligence.
+Contact a Vermont cerebral palsy lawyer if you think your child developed CP because of medical negligence.
 They can help you get justice and recover damages.
 An experienced attorney can also help you if your child has been discriminated against.

 Do I Need a Cerebral Palsy Lawyer?